Zeke Nnaji makes it official: He's first of three Arizona freshmen to declare for NBA Draft

-Arizona forward Zeke Nnaji confirmed he's going to the NBA Draft, the first of three expected freshmen departures from the Wildcats this spring.
+Arizona forward Zeke Nnaji confirmed he's going to the NBA Draft, the first of three expected freshman departures from the Wildcats this spring.

 Bear Down‼️ pic.twitter.com/LgNRE0huXK— Zeke Nnaji (@ZekeNnaji_Hoopz) March 31, 2020